BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Heroic Strength
 - Heroic Strike

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Axes of the Dwarves!** `ACTIVE` - At the beginning of a Combat, Gimli can choose either his two-handed axe, or an axe in each hand which gives him an Attack value of 3.
+- **Axes of the Dwarves!** `ACTIVE`

+At the beginning of a Combat, Gimli can choose either his two-handed axe, or an axe in each hand which gives him an Attack value of 3.

-- **"I myself am sitting pretty on 43"** `ACTIVE` - If Gimli has fewer kills than Legolas, he gets +1 bonus on To Wound rolls when making Strikes.
+- **"I myself am sitting pretty on 43"** `ACTIVE`

+If Gimli has fewer kills than Legolas, he gets +1 bonus on To Wound rolls when making Strikes.

 </div>